WHY GO TO LISBON?

 Barrio Alto Hotel’s Rooftop Bar ($$) A stylish rooftop bar in the Barrio Alto with great views of Lisbon.
 Go at sunset.

 Entretanto Rooftop Bar in Hotel do Chiado ($$) A rooftop terrace drink and oyster bar with great views of Sao Jorge Castle.
 Go at sunset.

 Procopia ($$) A cool, relaxed, speakeasy-type bar tucked away in a nice neighborhood north of Barrio Alto.
 Go before or after dinner.

-Park Bar ($) A trendy bar on top of a car park with amazing views and a great DJ.
-Go at sunset or after 12pm if you want to dance.
+Park Bar ($) A hip bar on top of a car park with amazing views and a great DJ.
+Go at sunset or after midnight if you want to dance.